Teradata/stampede/src/hadoop/mapreduce-configuration/README.md

 ## Building the Code

 This code is already built and installed as `$STAMPEDE_HOME/bin/hadoop/mapreduce-config.jar`.
-It was built using Hadoop v1.0.3.
+It was built using Hadoop v1.0.3 and Java 1.6.
 However, if you want to build it yourself, perhaps to support a different, incompatible version of Hadoop, you can build it from the top-level `$STAMPEDE_HOME` directory using `make`:

     make java